gini/gini-mobile-android/health-sdk/sdk/src/doc/source/customization.rst

 Theme
 +++++

-We use two themes within the SDK: ``GiniHealthTheme`` and ``GiniPaymentTheme``.
+We use one theme within the SDK: ``GiniPaymentTheme``.
 The theme style is based on Material Design v3.
 To override the theme in your application, use ``Root.GiniPaymentTheme`` as the parent:

 .. code-block:: xml